 The total number of replicas across the cluster is referred to as the replication factor.
 A replication factor of 1 means that there is only one copy of each row on one node.
 A replication factor of 2 means two copies of each row, where each copy is on a different node.
 All replicas are equally important; there is no primary or master replica.
 As a general rule, the replication factor should not exceed the number of nodes in the cluster.
 However, you can increase the replication factor and then add the desired number of nodes later.
-When replication factor exceeds the number of nodes, writes are rejected, but reads are served as long as the desired consistency level can be met.

 Two replication strategies are available:

 - SimpleStrategy: Use for a single data center only.
 If you ever intend more than one data center, use the NetworkTopologyStrategy.

 - NetworkTopologyStrategy: Highly recommended for most deployments because it is much easier to expand to multiple data centers when required by future expansion.

 - Use only for a single data center.
 SimpleStrategy places the first replica on a node determined by the partitioner.
 Additional replicas are placed on the next nodes clockwise in the ring without considering topology (rack or data center location).

 - Use NetworkTopologyStrategy when you have (or plan to have) your cluster